An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Methodology

 \subsection{Dynamic Masking Mechanism}

 Unlike previous methods that first determine depot selection and then perform routing, our method integrates depot selection and routing decisions during the solution construction process.
 To ensure the feasibility of the obtained solutions, we propose a dynamic masking mechanism to handle the complex constraints and intricate relationships between various decisions in LRPs.
 Specifically, each decision stage corresponds to distinct masking rules during the decoding process.
-To manage heterogeneous queries and control transitions between decision stages, we introduce the concept of indicator state $I^t$ in the MDP formulation, which can indicate the current decision stage.
+To manage heterogeneous queries and regulate transitions between different decision stages, we introduce an indicator state $I^t$ within the MDP formulation, which explicitly encodes the current decision stage.

 To handle the complex constraints and ensure solution feasibility, our dynamic masking mechanism defines distinct masking rules for each indicator state.